-As always, I hope you enjoy today’s holidays and observances, a music link to Alicia Keys, factoids of interest for this day in history, the fact that you have a ready supply of Dramamine to ward off naupathia and a relevant quote from Bill Moyers on PBS, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Jo Stafford, the fact that the service you receive merits a pourboire, and a relevant quote on the Tylenol disaster by Professor Richard Tedlow, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2001 Number One Song— the number one song in 2001 on a run of 4 weeks in that position was “Fallin’” by Alicia Keys.
-Here is a recording of the song: https://www.youtube.com/watch?v=Urdlvw0SSEc
+3. 1952 Number One Song— the number one song in 1952 on this day on a run of 5 weeks in the position was “You Belong to Me” by Jo Stafford.
+Here is a recording of the song: https://www.youtube.com/watch?v=zQfF84ackMM.

 On this day in:

 a.
-1921 The World Series was broadcast on radio for the first time.
+1921 the World Series was first broadcast on radio.

 b.
-1947 President Truman made the first televised address from the Oval Office to the American people.
+1947 President Harry S. Truman made the first televised Oval Office Address.